How ePopSoft, maker of South Korea’s most popular English instruction app, uses Furiosa’s Gen 1 Vision NPU

 Furiosa-serving also allows users to trace certain spans and export the trace results in the open-telemetry formats.
 We used an open-telemetry tool to measure elapsed times of different models and their pre/processing steps and then used Prometheus to visualize these trace results as shown in the figure below.

 Furiosa's Gen 1 Vision NPU offers a significantly more power efficient solution, which is an important consideration for enterprise customers looking to show their end users that they are environmentally responsible.
 The NPU delivers a peak performance of 64TOPS (INT8), an aggregate memory bandwidth of 64 GB/s, and a thermal design of just 40-60W (configurable).
-The card is connected through an 8-channel PCIe Gen4 interface providing a high performance (16GB/s) interface.
+The card is connected through an 8-channel PCIe Gen4 interface, providing a high performance (16GB/s) interface.

 Performance